slushieken/WindowsEncryptedFileContainers/README.md

 These mounted containers can further be unlocked, shared, and permissioned via Windows file sharing.
 And finally, using the scripts, can be set to automatically mount at boot (useful for a file server sharing them).

-This gives isolation of confidential data from the storage media it is resting on (removing requirements for secure file shredding/wiping), as well isolating data in one container from another (avoiding commingling).
+This gives isolation of confidential data from the storage media it is resting on (removing requirements for secure file shredding/wiping), as well isolating data in one container from another (avoidance of commingling).

 BitLocker provides decryption options using: